GREEN Tech for Healthy Air

 Cities are the heart of every global region.
 They house generations of families, are often headquarters for the world’s biggest companies, and provide universities that produce the most innovative minds.
 It’s no wonder why so many people throughout the world want to live in a city.

-Whether you take a conventionally-fueled (fossil fuel-based) bus or drive yourself around the city in a vehicle with an internal combustion engine (ICE), the transportation method will burn gas and create carbon dioxide (CO2) that intensifies global warming.
-ICE vehicles also create many forms of pollution that adversely affect public health and the environment.
+Whether you take a conventionally fueled (fossil fuel-based) bus or drive yourself around the city in a vehicle with an internal combustion engine (ICE), the transportation method will burn gas and create greenhouse gas emissions (GHGs) that intensify global warming.
+ICE vehicles also create many other forms of pollution that adversely affect public health and the environment.

-The number of EV models will double in 2022 and continue rising in 2023.
-More people will have access to vehicles with electric motors that eliminate tailpipe emissions and therefore tailpipe pollution, and which prevent CO2 from entering the planet's atmosphere.
+The number of electric vehicle (EV) models available on the global market keeps increasing each year.
+More people will have access to vehicles with electric motors that eliminate tailpipe emissions and therefore tailpipe pollution; and which prevent GHGs from entering the planet's atmosphere.

 2. Vehicles Designed for Hydrogen Fuel